 And if you’re a ski lover, head up to Bansko which is one of the cheapest ski resorts in Europe.

 And don’t worry, you can still enjoy all this while traveling on a budget.
 You can expect to spend around $10 a night in a hostel, $6 on food, around $5 on transportation even on long journeys, and $8 on activities.

 You can expect to spend even less than that if you go out of Sofia.
 With all that, it’s not hard to see why Bulgaria made it to this list of the cheapest places in Europe.

 Bulgaria’s estimated daily budget: Between $30 and $35

 Related post: Why you should travel to Europe in winter

-With a bustling and famous city of Bucharest, Romania is increasingly becoming a popular destination in Europe.
-But even with the growing numbers of tourists, it’s still one of the cheapest countries to travel in Europe.
+With the bustling and famous city of Bucharest, Romania is increasingly becoming a popular destination in Europe.
+But even with the growing numbers of tourists, it’s still one of the cheapest countries to travel to in Europe.

 It might be the architectural wonder of the Palace of Parliament and the incredible nightlife that have put Romania on every traveler’s bucket list, but there are so many things to do in the country.